khawla-banydomi/CC-exercises-repo/notebook/objectives-agenda-with-pictures.md

 + ## Creation of different repositories
 + In order to create a new repository just follow these steps:

-three different repositories will be created:
 ![](https://github.com/khawla-banydomi/CC-exercises-repo/blob/main/screenshot/Screenshot%20from%202020-10-16%2016-24-32.png)

 ![](https://github.com/khawla-banydomi/CC-exercises-repo/blob/main/screenshot/Screenshot%20from%202020-10-16%2016-25-02.png)

 + Then simply press on (Create repository)

++ # Three main repositories will be Added to our Profile regarding CC course:
 - [Fork from the main repository of the cloud computing course ](https://github.com/khawla-banydomi/CC-20-21)
 - [Cloud computing exercises](https://github.com/khawla-banydomi/CC-exercises-repo)
 - [Cloud computing project](https://github.com/khawla-banydomi/CC-OnlineShopping-application)